-Thai police have fined the motorbike shop that rented the motorbike that 17 year old Anthony Ryan was riding when he met his death on January 24th last.
-Like many other UK and western nationals from the United States, Europe and Australia, the teenager was riding a rented motorbike without insurance cover and without a valid licence while in Thailand.
-Despite a crackdown by Thai authorities and Thai officials on motor bike rental shops failing to ensure that those renting a motorbike are licensed and qualified in their own countries, the practice is still believed to be widespread.
-It is time for western visitors to Thailand to act more responsibly if future accidents and deaths that should not happen, are gong to be prevented.
+Thai police have fined the motorbike shop that rented the motorbike that 17-year-old Anthony Ryan was riding when he met his death on January 24th last.
+Like many other UK and western nationals from the United States, Europe and Australia, the teenager was riding a rented motorbike without insurance cover and a valid licence while in Thailand.
+Despite a crackdown by Thai authorities and Thai officials on motorbike rental shops failing to ensure that those renting a motorbike are licensed and qualified in their own countries, the practice is still believed to be widespread.
+It is time for western visitors to Thailand to act more responsibly if future accidents and deaths that should not happen, are going to be prevented.
 The fallacy that Thailand is a country where laws can be brushed aside or worked around must end.
 It is also time to wake up to the dangers of motorcycling on Thai roads and the need for experience and caution.
 Days after officials met in Phuket to discuss Anthony Ryan’s case, two Russian tourists were killed when their rented motorbike collided with oncoming traffic.
 Thai police were reported as saying that two men were driving recklessly.

-Thai police revealed this week that young 17 year old Anthony Ryan was riding a motorbike in Thailand without a licence and insurance cover when he died on January 24th last.
+Thai police revealed this week that young 17-year old Anthony Ryan was riding a motorbike in Thailand without a licence and insurance cover when he died on January 24th last.
 It came as officials and police in Phuket held discussions in the aftermath of the tragic accident.
 On February 11th, two Russian tourists were killed in a similarly tragic accident while riding a rented motorbike.
 Since 2018, Thai police have been intensifying a crackdown on motorbike rental shops hiring motorbikes to foreigners without a valid licence and identification documents.
 The danger of Thailand’s roads, particularly for those riding motorbikes, means foreigners must also be encouraged to take more personal responsibility in Thailand in order to avoid further accidents and tragedies.

-Thai police have announced that the motorbike rental company that rented the motorbike to 17 year old Anthony Ryan has been fined ฿2,000 or approximately £50 as investigations in to the young man’s death in Thailand continue.
+Thai police have announced that the motorbike rental company that rented the motorbike to 17-year-old Anthony Ryan has been fined ฿2,000 or approximately £50 as investigations into the young man’s death in Thailand continue.
 Lieutenant Yossaphat Suwannasit confirmed the sanction this week to the local newspaper in Phuket, The Phuket News.
 The fine is the legal penalty in Thailand for firms that hire motor vehicles to foreign nationals without a valid licence.
 ‘The rental shop owner was fined ฿2,000 last week.
 Vehicle rental companies that rent vehicles to people who do not hold a valid driving licence must be fined ฿2,000,’ the Thai police officer told reporters.

 Teenager was on a motorbike rented by his UK boss

-However, it appears that the operators of the motorbike company felt justified in renting out the the motorbike as it was one of two rented and paid for by Mr Ryan’s boss from the United Kingdom with whom he was sharing his trip to Thailand.
-The Thai police officer confirmed this to the newspaper: ‘The operator explained that they had rented the motorbikes to a second man who was older and presented a valid driving license to rent the two bikes for himself and for 17 year old Ryan.’
+However, it appears that the operators of the motorbike company felt justified in renting out the motorbike as it was one of two rented and paid for by Mr Ryan’s boss from the United Kingdom with whom he was sharing his trip to Thailand.
+The Thai police officer confirmed this to the newspaper: ‘The operator explained that they had rented the motorbikes to a second man who was older and presented a valid driving license to rent the two bikes for himself and for 17-year-old Ryan.’
 He explained that the motorbike rental shop was a small business still trading in the area.

 Young 17 year old lost control of his Honda Zoomer motorbike on January 24th last in Phuket

-The death of Anthony Ryan occurred on Thursday the 24th of January in the evening as he and his boss from the UK traveled at speed along a busy road near a popular tourist resort in the Kamala area of Phuket.
+The death of Anthony Ryan occurred on Thursday the 24th of January in the evening as he and his boss from the UK travelled at speed along a busy road near a popular tourist resort in the Kamala area of Phuket.
 Dashcam footage of the accident was retrieved and it clearly shows the young man losing control of his Honda Zoomer motorbike as he raced with his companion along the road in dangerous, wet conditions.
 He was struck by an oncoming vehicle after his motorbike fell sideways.

 Thai police have been cracking down on motorbike rentals to foreigners without valid licences

 The tragic incident and death of the UK teenager is one of 50 every day in Thailand including many foreigners.
 On February 11th, two Russian tourists were also killed instantly on the Phrabaramee Road in Phuket when their rented motorbike hit a pickup truck which they had veered towards.
-The high incidence of foreigners being killed by motor bikes in Thailand has prompted Thai authorities to take action.
+The high incidence of foreigners being killed by motorbikes in Thailand has prompted Thai authorities to take action.
 Police have mounted campaigns to make sure that motorbike rental shops in Thailand do not rent motorbikes to foreigners without a valid licence.
 A number of local campaigns were launched in 2018 targeting key resort areas popular with foreigners including Pattaya and Phuket.
 The move includes a threat to confiscate motorbikes found being used by foreigners without valid driving licences.
 While the penalty of ฿2,000 is not severe, it must be understood that the rental of motorbikes to young foreigners visiting Thailand is a thriving business driven by demand from the foreigners themselves.
 Many of the motorbike shops renting motorbikes are very small enterprises.
-The Thai police campaign threatens motorbike rental businesses with a revocation of their licence from Thailand’s Department of Business Development if they are found to be repeatedly in breach of the new regulations.
+The Thai police campaign threatens motorbike rental businesses with revocation of their licence from Thailand’s Department of Business Development if they are found to be repeatedly in breach of the new regulations.

 Meeting of senior officials in Phuket to discuss the death of the UK teenager focuses on the need for foreigners to be more familiar with Thai roads and responsibilities of motorbike rental companies